Log in link

 Publishing your content

 If you’re writing a News item, including Buzzfeed-style listicles, click Save Draft when you’re done.
 Click “Preview”.
 Copy the address/URL of the Preview.
-Send it to Matt Lynch and he’ll check it over and publish it.
+Send it to Kelleigh Bowen and she’ll check it over and publish it.
 You’re all done!

 If you’re writing a Sport item, click Save Draft when you’re done.
 Click “Preview”.
 Copy the address/URL of the Preview.
-Send it to Josh Wing and he’ll check it over and publish it.
+Send it to Matt Astbury and he’ll check it over and publish it.
 You’re all done!

 If you’re writing any other content, including news reviews and gig reviews, click Save Draft when you’re done.
 Click “Preview”.
 Copy the address/URL of the Preview.
 Send it to Andrew Gentry and he’ll check it over and publish it.
 You’re all done!